knetikmedia/knetikcloud-javascript-client/docs/MediaArtistsApi.md

 Adds a new artist in the system

 Adds a new artist in the system.
-Use specific media contributions endpoint to add contributions
+Use specific media contributions endpoint to add contributions. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; ANY

 ### Example
 ```javascript